Students conducting research on invasive, hybrid cattails head into a stand of shoreline cattails in one of 24 Minnesota research sites in 2021.

 The project team includes:

-- Amy Schrank, project manager, assistant extension professor, University of Minnesota, Minnesota Sea Grant Fisheries and Aquaculture Extension Educator.
+- Amy Schrank, project manager, assistant extension professor, Minnesota Sea Grant Fisheries and Aquaculture Extension Educator, University of Minnesota.

-- Daniel Larkin, project co-manager, assistant professor, University of Minnesota, Department of Fisheries, Wildlife, and Conservation Biology.
+- Daniel Larkin, project co-manager, assistant professor, Department of Fisheries, Wildlife, and Conservation Biology, University of Minnesota.

-- Brendan Nee, project team member, master's student, University of Minnesota, Department of Fisheries, Wildlife, and Conservation Biology, Diversity Scholar and Dobie Fellow.
+- Brendan Nee, project team member, master's student, Department of Fisheries, Wildlife, and Conservation Biology, Diversity Scholar and Dobie Fellow, University of Minnesota.

-- Michael Tuma, project team member, master's student, University of Minnesota, Department of Fisheries, Wildlife, and Conservation Biology.
+- Michael Tuma, project team member, master's student, Department of Fisheries, Wildlife, and Conservation Biology, University of Minnesota.

-- Kailyn Schmitt, project team member, undergraduate student, University of Minnesota Duluth, Swenson College of Science and Engineering.
+- Kailyn Schmitt, project team member, undergraduate student, Swenson College of Science and Engineering, University of Minnesota Duluth.

 Project collaborators and participants include: